 Creation Lesson #2 (Genesis 1:3-8)

 In the previous lesson we learned that something happened between Genesis 1:1 and 1:2.
-Now what happened was that God destroyed the original earth from Genesis 1:1.
-Therefore what we are about to see in this lesson and the next several lessons is that God in a sense re-creates the earth as we know it in 6 literal days and will rest on the 7th.
+What happened was that God destroyed the original earth from Genesis 1:1.
+Therefore what we are about to see in this lesson and the next several lessons, is that God in a sense re-creates the earth as we know it in 6 literal days and will rest on the 7th.

 Day One : (Genesis 1:3-5)

 “And God said let there be light and there was light.”
 This light is not the Sun for it was not created until the 4th day.
 The light has is connected with God.
 As a result of the destruction in verse 2 there is darkness upon the face of the deep.
 So obviously God allows his light to come back on the scene.

 Psalms 74:16 (There is a difference between the Sun and the Light)